What’s for supper? Vol. 453: Eat Pray Ugh

 Instructions

 1. Cook the shells in salted water, drain, and rinse in cool water.
-Mix them up with olive oil so they don't stick together.
+Mix them up with a little olive oil so they don't stick together.
+Or if you will be using them soon, let them stay in the pot of cool water.

 2. Preheat the oven to 350.
-Mix into the ricotta cheese all the seasoning, the parmesan, and 3 of the cups of mozzarella.
+Mix into the ricotta cheese all the seasoning, the beaten eggs, the parmesan, and 3 of the cups of mozzarella, setting aside the rest of the mozzarella.

 3. Spread a little sauce in the bottom of an oven-proof pan or dish.
-Stuff each shell with about 1/2-1/3 cup of cheese filling and lay the stuffed shells close together.
+Spoon a few tablespoons of the cheese filling into each shell and lay the stuffed shells close together.

 4. Top with the rest of the pasta sauce, and sprinkled the remaining mozzarella on top of that.
 Cover loosely with foil and cook for 45 minutes or longer, until it's bubbly.